-2.5.1 2-year M.Sc.-Computer Science Programme Structure
+2.5.1 2-year M. Sc.
+(Statistics) and M. A. (Statistics) (programme Structure

 The University follows the credit system in all its programmes.
 One credit is equal to 30 hours of learner's study time which is equivalent to 15 lectures in conventional system.
-To earn a master's degree, a learner must earn 80 credits in a minimum of four semesters (two years) with 20 credits per semester.
-For earning 80 credits, a learner must go through the following Programme Structure:
+To earn a Master's Degree, a learner has to earn 80 credits in minimum four semesters (two years) with 20 credits per semester.
+For earning 80 credits, a learner has to go through the following Programme Structure: